 The escrow process will vary depending on the details within the Residential Purchase Agreement (RPA) and Counter Offers, if any.
-Therefore, it is very important to understand and make note of the working timeframes, such as contingency periods and any inspections we plan on conducting for the property.
+Therefore, it is very important to understand and make note of the working timeframes, such as contingency periods and any inspections for the property.
 This is the final step in the buying process or selling process!

 Opening escrow is an exciting time!
-All of the work we have put into your home search has finally resulted in an accepted offer and this calls for a small celebration!
+All of the work we have put into your search or listing has finally resulted in an accepted offer and this calls for a small celebration!
 So what can you expect now that you are in escrow?
-We have exclusive access to the property for our inspections and investigations to ensure we know exactly what you are buying.
-As your agent, our responsibility is to guide and protect you throughout the escrow process, explaining all paperwork and reports to arm you with the necessary information that will allow us to make confident decisions!
+As your agent, our responsibility is to guide and protect you throughout the escrow process, for both buyers and sellers; explaining all paperwork and reports to arm you with the necessary information that will allow you to make confident decisions!

-Below you will find a series of common questions most buyers ask during escrow.
+Below you will find a series of common questions asked by both buyers and sellers during escrow.
 We have organized them chronologically to give you a sense of what escrow is like from start to finish.

 Per the standard RPA timeframes, which are shown below, the first thing you will need to do after your offer is accepted is submit your Earnest Money Deposit (EMD) to escrow.
 This deposit must be in escrow within 3 days of acceptance.
 Otherwise, the seller has the right to cancel escrow and move on to another buyer.
 Instructions for your deposit will be sent to you from escrow as part of your opening packet.

 What important dates should I make note of during escrow?